a-rahimi/dataframe/README.md

 SQL's "GROUP BY"), or joining multiple dataframes by combining their rows whenever some of their match (similar to SQL's "JOIN").

 This package implements a new, simplified dataframe in C++.

-Dataframes in R and Python are primarily used for exploratory work, and secondarily for production.
-Since C++ is rarely used for exploratory work, these dataframes are meant to be used in production from the get-go.
+# How this package differs from other dataframe packages

+ Dataframes in R and Python are helpful because they implement in native code operations that would otherwise be slow in interpreted code.
+For example, applying a user-supplied Python function to every row of a Pandas dataframe is slow, so Pandas implements a huge variety of operations in native code to avoid calling Python callbacks.
+In C++, this is not an issue.
+Applying a user-supplied C++ lambda to every row of a dataframe is not any slower than applying a built-in method.
+As such, a C++ dataframe library can be much simpler.
+Another consideration is that C++ already provides excellent facilities to manipulated structured data through structs, whereas in interpreted languages, structured data are represented through dynamic data structures that are slower to manipulated.
 Here were the overarching desgin goals of this package:

 * Do as much work at compile-time as possible.
 The dataframes are statically typed so there is no overhead to represent schemas, or interpret datatypes at